 Types of barbiturates

 - There are many different barbiturates.
 The primary difference among them is how long their effects last.
 The effects of some of the long-acting drugs may last up to 2 days.
 Others are very short-acting.
 Their effects last only a few minutes.

-Although the medical use of barbiturates has declined since the 1970s, high school surveys suggest abuse has been rising over last 10 years.
-A common reason to abuse barbiturates is to counteract the symptoms of other drugs; the barbiturates ("downers") counteract the excitement and alertness obtained from stimulant drugs like cocaine and methamphetamines.
+Although the medical use of barbiturates has declined since the 1970s, high school surveys suggest misuse has been rising over the last 10 years.
+A common reason to misuse barbiturates is to counteract the symptoms of other drugs; the barbiturates ("downers") counteract the excitement and alertness obtained from stimulant drugs like cocaine and methamphetamines.

-- Today’s drug abusers may be too young to remember the death and dangerous effects barbiturates caused in the 1970s, so they underestimate the risks of using them.
+- Today’s drug misusers may be too young to remember the death and dangerous effects barbiturates caused in the 1970s, so they underestimate the risks of using them.

 - Barbiturates are also commonly used in suicide attempts.

 In general, barbiturates can be thought of as so-called brain relaxers.
 Alcohol is also a brain relaxer.
 The effects of barbiturates and alcohol are very similar, and when combined can be lethal.
 Pain medicines, sleeping pills, and antihistamines also cause symptoms similar to those of barbiturates.

 People who misuse barbiturates use them to obtain a “high,” which is described as being similar to alcohol intoxication, or to counteract the effects of stimulant drugs.